Paeonia algeriensis

-Paeonia algeriensis is a herbaceous species of peony that naturally occurs in the coastal mountain range of Algeria (Kabylie).
+Paeonia algeriensis, also known as the Algerian peony, is a herbaceous species of peony that naturally occurs in the coastal mountain range of Algeria (Kabylie).
 It has solitary flowers with pink to magenta petals and one or two carpels per flower, that develop into follicles of about 5 cm long.

 Description

 Paeonia algeriensis is a perennial herbaceous plant of more than ½ m (1.65 ft) high.

 Stem and leaves

 Stems are 7–10 mm in diameter.
 The leaves near the base of the stem consist of three sets of three leaflets, some of which are deeply incised, resulting in ten to thirteen leaflets and leaflet segments.
 These are oval in shape, with a round or slightly wedge-shaped foot, an entire margin and a pointed tip, 9–18 cm long and 5½-8½ cm (2.17–3.35 in) wide.
 The leaflet stalks and the underside of the leaflets are always softly hairy, sometimes so dense as to giving it a whitish appearance.